peterfig/intro2ml/README.md

 Code is nearly 100% Jupyter Notebooks.
 The exception is the college recommendation data product in class #2.

+## 2016-12-20
+Current state of the notebooks after teaching the class this year.

 ## 2015-05-23
 Initial commit of the notebooks after the first time the class was taught.
 Revision goals for the next class: